 Nutritionally speaking, white sugar and brown sugar are similar.
 However, both feature contrasting tastes and properties that give them different functions as ingredients.
-Additionally, sugar is a food low in beneficial nutrients, so people should limit their sugar intake to occasional treats.

 There are many different types of sugar available for purchase, making it challenging to know which is best for certain foods or recipes.